Kyle Tucker Player Props: Astros vs. Blue Jays

 Kyle Tucker At The Plate

+- Tucker leads Houston in slugging percentage (.462) thanks to 21 extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 42nd, his on-base percentage ranks 50th, and he is 71st in the league in slugging.
+- Among qualified hitters, he ranks 36th in batting average, while his on-base percentage ranks 45th and he is 58th in slugging.

+- In 65.5% of his 58 games this season, Tucker has picked up at least one hit.
+He's also had 17 multi-hit games.

-- In seven games this year, he has hit a long ball (12.3%, and 3% of his trips to the dish).
+- In 13.8% of his games this season, he has hit a home run, and 3.3% of his trips to the dish.

-- Tucker has had at least one RBI in 40.4% of his games this season (23 of 57), with two or more RBI nine times (15.8%).
-He has also accounted for three or more of his team's runs in two contests.
+- Tucker has driven home a run in 24 games this season (41.4%), including more than one RBI in 17.2% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.